steltenpower/swipaLOD/README.md

+#Train of Thought
+(mindmapping with the power of Linked Data in your fingertips)

 In our associative brains information is linked, forming a network.
 Many people communicate subsets visually through free-form mindmaps, or more structured diagrams often on paper or whiteboards, sometimes with specialized software.
 In machines through standardized notation and vocabularies a similar associating is named Linked Data, simplified:
 A statement called a triple: Something A has some kind of relation R with something B.